 Special thanks to Luckman for contributing Hero’s training information!

-As you can see, Hero uses a lot of his moves, though he tends to give more weight to Frizz and forward smash as his main attacks.
+As you can see, Hero uses a lot of moves, though he tends to give more weight to Frizz and forward smash as his main attacks.
 There are three particular moves you should never use during training: up special (outside of recovery), back air, and down tilt.
-None of these bring Hero much benefit, so stick to the attacks listed above and you should be good to go!
+None of these bring Hero much benefit, so stick to the attacks we listed above and you should be good to go!

 Raid Boss Training